Yassin-Abuelsheikh/Jenkins-Full-Project/README.md

 ## ✅ Key DevOps Concepts Demonstrated
 - End-to-End CI/CD Automation
+- SonarQube Quality Gates Enforcement
-- Quality Gates & Shift-Left Testing
+- Shift-Left Testing
-- Artifact Versioning and Management
+- Artifact Management with Nexus
 - Docker Image Lifecycle
 - GitOps-Based Continuous Delivery
-- Kubernetes Application Deployment
+- Kubernetes Deployment Automation

 ---

 ## 📌 Conclusion
-This project represents a **real-world DevOps pipeline** that closely matches production environments.
+This project represents a **real-world DevOps pipeline** that closely mirrors production environments.
-It demonstrates how CI, code quality, artifact management, containerization, and GitOps can be combined into a single, automated workflow.
+It demonstrates how CI, code quality enforcement, artifact management, containerization, and GitOps can be integrated into a single automated workflow.

 ⭐ Feel free to star the repository and extend it with monitoring, logging, or security scanning.